tmm08a/CarUnlock/README.md

 It goes through every possible combination without repeating.
 There are 3130 numbers to be typed in in the correct order.
 More in code comments

-There was an attempt to detect when the door unlocked so it could save the number, but I could not get the sensor to detect when it unlocked, as you cannot always see the lock.
-If anyone has any ideas I'd appreciate it :)
+There was an attempt to detect when the door unlocked so it could save the number, but none of Phidgets devices are sophisticated enough to work (yet!)

 2 SpringRC Standard Servo - High Torque : http://www.phidgets.com/products.php?category=22&product_id=3208_0